galawaydude/data-place/000 index/Memory Management.md

 *   **However, for CPU utilization to be 100%, `n` would theoretically need to be infinite.** This is not practical.
 *   For this, Main Memory size should be very, very costly.
 *   **The solution:** We need to **use the memory in such a way that we can achieve a high degree of multiprogramming without acquiring an infinite (or prohibitively expensive) amount of physical memory.** This is the fundamental challenge memory management addresses.

+### Object Code Relocation & Linkers

+Before a program can run, it undergoes several transformations.
+One critical phase involves handling addresses, particularly when combining different parts of a program or linking with external libraries.

+The journey from source code to an executable program typically involves these steps:

+1.  **Source Code:** Human-readable code (e.g., C++, Java).
+2.  **Compiler:** Translates source code into **assembly code**.
+It performs lexical analysis, syntax analysis, semantic analysis, intermediate code generation, code optimization, and target code generation.
+3.  **Assembly Code:** A low-level programming language that is a symbolic representation of machine code.
+4.  **Assembler:** Translates assembly code into **object code (machine code)**.
+It also builds initial symbol tables and resolves symbolic addresses within the current module.
+5.  **Object Code (Object Modules):** Machine-readable code containing instructions and data, but typically with "placeholder" addresses for external references.
+These are often referred to as relocatable object files.
+6.  **Linker:** Combines multiple object modules (and libraries) into a single **executable file**.
+It resolves external symbol references and performs relocation.
+7.  **Loader:** Loads the executable file into main memory, assigning actual physical addresses, so the CPU can execute it.